edgarlr/edgarlr.com/_posts/react-carousel-using-hooks-and-css.md

 ```

 ### Scroll to buttons

+This part is a bit Tricky and unfortunately does not have the greatest browser Support Yet, but nothing that a polyfill can't solve.

 Inside our parent element, we need to add two buttons and the onClick function for each of them.